spaceconcordia/rocketry-performance/documentation/angular_flight_model.md

 u(t) = \int_{-\infty}^{\infty} \delta ( u - \tau ) d \tau
 \end{equation}

-[@source]

 ### Convolution Theorem

-The integral of a linear operator is the linear operator of the integral

 ## Steady State Response to Sinusoidal Forcing